findy-network/findy-network.github.io/content/en/blog/travelogue/index.md

 > **Async with explicit state machine**

+DIDComm must be async and message-driven simple because it's deliberative in its nature.
+Two agents are negotiating for issuing, proofing, etc.

 ##### Aries news

 Hyperledger Aries was set up during the summer, which was good because it showed